plfa/plfa.github.io/README.md

 ## Fonts in Emacs

-It is reccommended that you add the following to the end of your emacs configuration file at `~/.emacs`, if you have the named fonts available.
+It is recommended that you add the following to the end of your emacs configuration file at `~/.emacs`, if you have the named fonts available.

 ``` elisp